nakmuaycoder/GAN/README.md

 ### GAN.utils

-This script contain different usefull objects for deal with the GAN:
 - **createGif:** a function creating GIF showing the evolution of the generator output over the training epochs
 - **dataViewer:** an object used to visualise and save as file a generator output.
 - **load_GAN:** function loading a saved GAN object.